vantage-sh/docs.vantage.sh/docs/jira.md

 ## How Vantage Connects with Jira

 Vantage integrates with Jira via an OAuth workflow.
+To create an integration, you need to have the following Jira and Vantage roles:

+- **Jira:** Jira users must have Admin access in order to install an application.
+See the [Atlassian App Integration](https://support.atlassian.com/jira-cloud-administration/docs/integrate-apps/) documentation for additional information.
+- **Vantage:** Vantage users must have Owner or Integration Owner access in order to create Jira issues within Vantage.
+See the [Role-Based Access Control](/rbac) documentation for information on user roles and permissions.

 When you connect your Jira account with Vantage, the following required permissions are automatically requested during the OAuth workflow.
 No further action is needed on your part to set up these permissions.

 <table>
   <thead>